ieviev/pscomplete/README.md

 ## one caveat because of missing features in Powershell Core:

-- Only works when there is enough free space under the current command (use clear)
+- Only works when there is enough free space under the current command (use clear or ForceClearBeforeUse)
-- UPDATE: if you're tired of `Window too small to draw completion list, please clear the buffer` messages it is now possible to force clear screen via ANSI in configuration

 <!--